 If an essence exists, then either it exists without subsisting within another essence, or it exists while subsisting within another essence.

-An existent which subsists within another essence, is called a quality (Sifa).
+An existent which subsists within another, is called a quality (Sifa).
 For example: the motion of this horse, which cannot exist except by subsisting within it.

 If existence were intrinsic to the possible essence, then this possible essence wouldn’t be a possible.
 It would be necessary.

 The existence of a possible essence is not intrinsic to it.
-Therefore, either its existence is by virtue of nothing, or by virtue of an extrinsic essence.
+Therefore, either its existence is by virtue of nothing, or by virtue of an extrinsic existent.
 It cannot be by virtue of nothing, because “nothing” is the lack of everything, including the lack of ability to bring into existence.
-Thus, it is by virtue of an extrinsic essence.
+Thus, it is by virtue of an extrinsic existent.

 Given what was already established, the existence of a specification without the existence of a specifier, is absurd.